SMAR7962/Gateway/README.md

 **Arduino_Code** contains the code needed to run the sytem which will be uploaded to the arduino Nano.
 Notes and comments included

-**Bill of Materials** contains all parts and pieced required to build the gateway system including pricing and suggested retailers
+**List of Materials** contains all parts and pieced required to build the gateway system including pricing and suggested retailers

 **Lock Mechanism/CAD** contains all of the 3D printed parts, box dimensions, and assembly diagrams for the Lock Components